trasz/test/capv.md

 Colocation tutorial
 ===================

-PROTIP: "man 7 capv" is shorter.
-Many/most things, like colookup(1), have man pages, so look at `man 1 colookup` on the nearest Morello box.
+PROTIP: Take a look at "man 7 capv" on the nearest Morello box.
+Many/most things described here have man pages, so one can do eg `man colookup`.

 The whole topic below is conceptually split into three "layers", each building upon the previous one.
 This is to make it easy to substitute the higher layers with something else.
-One example is `comsg`, which uses the same `coexecve`/`cocall` mechanisms, but then makes design decisions very different from the `cocalls` branch.
+One example is `comsg`, which uses the same `coexecve`/`cocall` mechanisms, but then makes design decisions very different from what's happening in the `cocalls` branch.

 Also note that this tutorial is about _using_ colocation, not about how it's implemented under the hood.